 In Donkey Kong Country Returns, you’ll be able to jump in with a primate pal and play side-by-side as Donkey Kong and Diddy Kong.
 The Wii side-scrolling adventure game features levels that are filled with volcanoes, beaches, caves, and jungles.
 If you’ve been a fan of this retro, apish fun, you’ll surely be quick to spot popular attributes plucked right out of the series like mine cart riding and barrel cannons.
 Diddy Kong can further employ the use of Peanut Popgun and Barrel Jet.
 Prepare yourself to walk on the wild side as you jump, swing and smash your way through the exciting levels.

 5 – Jett Rocket:

 No, we aren’t talking about NASA’s new launch experiment.
-Jett Rocket is a WiiWare title that transports you to the planet of Yoroppa which has come under attack by the evil ‘Power Plant Posse.’
-This 3D action adventure game allows you to cover the vast expanses of the ocean, speed across arctic regions and jump off high cliffs.
+Jett Rocket is a WiiWare game that transports you to the planet of Yoroppa which has come under attack by the evil ‘Power Plant Posse.’
+This 3D action-adventure game allows you to cover the vast expanses of the ocean, speed across arctic regions and jump off high cliffs.

-As you travel through the different levels, you’ll find that they are packed to the hilt with numerous dangers and even boss battles which present themselves at the end of each world.
+As you travel through the different levels, you’ll find that they are packed to the hilt with numerous dangers and even boss battles that present themselves at the end of each world.